qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

-   The :guilabel:`Data Source Manager` dialog allows you to choose the data to load depending on the data type: each tab on the left part of the dialog lists the main data types.
+   The :guilabel:`Data Source Manager` dialog allows you to choose the data to load depending on the data type: the tabs in the left part of the dialog list the main data types.
    You can also browse the files directly from the folder of your computer with the *Browser* tab (see :ref:`browser_panel_tm` section):